splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-ansible.rst

 * Find your :ref:`Splunk realm <otel-using>`
 * Check :ref:`exposed ports <otel-using>` to make sure your environment doesn't have conflicts.
 Ports can be changed in the package's configuration.

-Ansible Galaxy is Ansible's official hub for sharing Ansible content.
+Ansible Galaxy is the Ansible official hub for sharing Ansible content.
 See :new-page:`Ansible Collection for the Splunk Distribution of OpenTelemetry Collector <https://galaxy.ansible.com/signalfx/splunk_otel_collector>` for more information about the playbook.

 Run the following command to install the Ansible collection from Ansible Galaxy: